-Shopping online is the easiest solution to avoid Christmas shopping with joint pain.
+Shopping online is the easiest solution to avoid Christmas shopping with chronic pain.
 You may just want to do this from now on!
 You can probably get everything you want as gifts from the comfort of your own home.
 There is a tremendous amount of online shopping going on right now.
 In fact, before the pandemic, 63% of shoppers began their shopping online.
-Now, due to various lockdown and stay-at-home mandates around the nation, the figures are even higher.
+Now, due to various lockdowns and stay-at-home mandates around the nation, the figures are even higher.

 There are often incredible deals to be had when shopping online compared with brick and mortar stores.
 There is often free shipping over a certain amount that is offered in the world of e-commerce, so be sure to keep an eye out for that.
 The best part of shopping online is that you don’t even have to get dressed for it!

 If you do decide to venture out into the real world and shop in person, you should create a strategy before you go.
 For instance, if you are going to go and shop at a mall, see if you can pull up its layout online.
 This will help you figure out where the stores you want to visit are located, where the closest parking areas are, and what the most efficient walking path would be.

 You will probably want to wear something soft and comfortable.
 That’s because clothes that are rougher and more form-fitting will put pressure on your body, leading to additional pain you could live without.
 The longer you shop, the more irritating your clothes will feel against your skin.
 So, if that means wearing sweatpants and a bamboo or silk shirt, then that’s what you should do.